gszecsenyi/articles/README.md

 # Streaming Twitter to Kafka with Apache Nifi

-A very common BigData use-case is when Twitter tweets are collected and analysed.
-This has more forms.
-The Twitter stream will be stored on HDFS or another local drive or will be analysed or immediately processed with a streaming supported engine as Storm, Spark or Flink.
-In both case the first step is that the tweets will be collected in a Kafka queue.
+A very common BigData use-case is the collection and processing of Twitter tweets.
+It can be done on different ways.
+The Twitter stream can be stored on HDFS or another local drive or immediately processed with a streaming supported engine as Storm, Spark or Flink.
+In both cases the first step is that the tweets will be collected in a Kafka queue.

 Kafka is a horizontally scalable, fault-tolerant distributed publish-subscribe messaging platform.
-Kafka is written in Scala and was originally developed by LinkedIn.
-It is suitable for both offline and online message consumption.
+It is written in Scala and was originally developed by LinkedIn.
+Suitable for both offline and online message consumption.

-Twitter is deliver an API, what  should be accessed.
-Some years ago this was a bit complex part of the solutions.
-Now, with the help of Apache Nifi it is getting more simple.
-The only task what has to to do is setup a Kafka (with zookeeper) and a Nifi in a docker container or on server.
+Twitter delivers API, what should be accessed.
+Some years ago this was a bit complex part of the solutions, now, with the help of Apache Nifi it is getting simpler.
+The only task that has to be done is, to setup a Kafka (with zookeeper) and a Nifi in a docker container or on a server.

 This article is about the setup of the environment and the configuration of the Kafka producer with Apache Nifi.